Dipankar-Kumar-Singh/TypeScript/README.md

-# Learnig Objective :
+# Learning Objective :
 1. To Setup / Configure TypeScript Project from start
 2. To Know Syntax of TypeScript
-3. To understand advantage of typescript
+4. To understand advantage of typescript
-4. To uderstand compilation process of TypeScript and different options aval.
+5. To understand compilation process of TypeScript and different options aval.
-5. To Play with most important featues of TypeScript
+6. To Play with most important features of TypeScript

 ## To Setup / Configure TypeScript Project from start
 - Typescript is not easy to setup 🥲
-	- did a lot of mistakes while playing with differnt flags options
+	- did a lot of mistakes while playing with different flags options

 to set up a new project :
 ```Bash